6 Changes to the Project Management Body Of Knowledge (PMBOK® Guide) 6th Edition You Should Know

 4) PMs are no longer "Control" freaks!

-PMI has made a conscious attempt to move away from the phrase "Control' to "Monitor" where applicable.
+PMI has made a conscious attempt to move away from the phrase "Control', and to instead use "Monitor" where applicable, particularly in processes that involve people.
 Here are the changes of names:

 - i.
 Control Communications to Monitor Communications